openvswitch/ovs/Documentation/intro/install/dpdk.rst

 threads and pin them to cores 1,2, run::

     $ ovs-vsctl set Open_vSwitch . other_config:pmd-cpu-mask=0x6

-For details on using IVSHMEM with DPDK, refer to :doc:`/topics/dpdk/ivshmem`.

 Refer to ovs-vswitchd.conf.db(5) for additional information on configuration options.